-For the next fiscal year, the consensus earnings estimate of $0.05 indicates a change of +208% from what Shopify is expected to report a year ago.
-Over the past month, the estimate has remained unchanged.
+For the next fiscal year, the consensus earnings estimate of $0.19 indicates a change of +145% from what Shopify is expected to report a year ago.
+Over the past month, the estimate has changed -12.5%.

-Having a strong externally audited track record, our proprietary stock rating tool, the Zacks Rank, offers a more conclusive picture of a stock's price direction in the near term, since it effectively harnesses the power of earnings estimate revisions.
-Due to the size of the recent change in the consensus estimate, along with three other factors related to earnings estimates, Shopify is rated Zacks Rank #2 (Buy).
+With an impressive externally audited track record, our proprietary stock rating tool -- the Zacks Rank -- is a more conclusive indicator of a stock's near-term price performance, as it effectively harnesses the power of earnings estimate revisions.
+The size of the recent change in the consensus estimate, along with three other factors related to earnings estimates, has resulted in a Zacks Rank #3 (Hold) for Shopify.

 The chart below shows the evolution of the company's forward 12-month consensus EPS estimate:

 12 Month EPS

 While earnings growth is arguably the most superior indicator of a company's financial health, nothing happens as such if a business isn't able to grow its revenues.
 After all, it's nearly impossible for a company to increase its earnings for an extended period without increasing its revenues.
 So, it's important to know a company's potential revenue growth.

 In the case of Shopify, the consensus sales estimate of $1.38 billion for the current quarter points to a year-over-year change of +23.1%.
 The $5.63 billion and $7.13 billion estimates for the current and next fiscal years indicate changes of +22.1% and +26.6%, respectively.